Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Spectral invariants

 See the introduction of \cite{oh:dmj} for the related discussion.

 \begin{rem} There is another important property, that is compatibility with Poincar\'e duality observed by Entov-Polterovich \cite{EP:morphism} in the case $M$ is semi-positive and $M$ is rational.
 Those assumptions are removed by Usher \cite{usher:duality}.
 We will discuss some enhancement of this point later in Section \ref{sec:duality}. \end{rem} We refer readers to the above references for the proof of Theorems \ref{axiomsh}.
 Later we will prove its enhancement including bulk deformations.
-Here are some remarks. \begin{rem} We like to note that constructions of $\rho(H;a)$ given in \cite{oh:alan} can be carried over whether or not $H$ is normalized.
+Here are some remarks. \begin{rem} We like to note that the constructions of $\rho(H;a)$ given in \cite{oh:alan} can be carried over whether or not $H$ is normalized.
 We need the normalization only to descend the spectral function $H \mapsto \rho(H;a)$ to the universal covering space $\widetilde{\rm Ham}(M,\omega)$ as in Theorem \ref{axiomsh}. \end{rem}

 \begin{rem} In \cite{EP:morphism,EP:states,EP:rigid}, Entov-Polterovich used different sign conventions from the ones \cite{oh:alan} and the present paper.
-If we compare our convention with the one from \cite{EP:rigid}, the only difference lies in the definition of Hamiltonian vector field: our definition, which is the same as that of \cite{oh:alan}, is given by
+If we compare our convention with the one from \cite{EP:rigid}, the only difference lies in the definition of Hamiltonian vector field: our definition, which is the same as that of \cite{oh:alan}, is given by $ dH = \omega(X_H, \cdot) $ while \cite{EP:rigid} takes $ dH = \omega(\cdot, X_H). $ Therefore by replacing $H$ by $-H$, one has the same set of closed loops as the periodic solutions of the corresponding Hamiltonian vector fields.